Dre Campbell Farm

 Native flowering plants are also ideal.
 These include coneflower, sunflower, aster, goldenrod, and milkweed.
 Their familiar blooms attract many local beneficial insects.

 Therefore, plant a diverse selection of native plants.
-They will provide essential habitat and food sources for insects at different stages of their life cycle.
+They will provide vital habitats and food for insects at all life stages.

 Moreover, the umbrella plant has dense foliage and tiny white, pink, or red flowers.
-It gives beneficial insects shelter and sustenance [1].
+It gives beneficial insects like bees shelter and food [1].
 Its wide, umbrella-shaped leaves also make a perfect landing pad.

 Plants for Lacewings